 Car parts get posted all around the world and generally, you can send them cheaply, easily and safely, without any problems at all.
 However, there are a few rules and limitations you should know about for posting car components, and it is important to make sure you package parts carefully, according to the type of part it is.

 When it comes to sending car components overseas there are a number of services you may be able to use including DHL and Parcel Monkey’s own brand courier services Europe by Road and Air Express.
 If sending into Europe the best value services are ones that go by road, either DHL via Road or Parcel Monkey Europe by Road.
 The same rules apply as sending in the UK, no batteries or liquids and glass is restricted.
+Before sending a parcel abroad, check out our tips.

 If you require Customs Documents, these will be provided to you in the booking process, but be clear in why you are shipping the spare part and describe in detail exactly what it is and always provide a recipient contact number.
 You can generally use Parcel Monkey to send car parts internationally that weigh up to 69kg but after this, it is only DHL who have the capability of doing this who are available via our quote engine.